-The Company received €3.7 million for the year ended December 31, 2019 for development milestones received from Ono based on their progress related to the March 2018 arrangement.
-The amounts are recognized as revenue in the consolidated statement of profit or loss and comprehensive loss.
-The Company recognized €4.0 million of the transaction price as revenue in the year ended December 31, 2018 mainly related to the March 2016 arrangement for the three performance obligations for the services provided in connection with the delivery of product completed in the period.
+The Company received €3.7 million for the year ended December 31, 2019 for development milestones received from Ono based on their progress.
+The amounts are recognized as revenue in the consolidated statement of operations for the year ended December 31, 2019.
+No comparable development milestones were received in the year ended December 31, 2020.
+Research and development services were completed in 2018.